sosy-lab/java-smt/README.md

 Interruption using a [ShutdownNotifier][] may be used to interrupt a solver from any thread.
 Formulas are translatable in between contexts/provers/threads using _FormulaManager.translateFrom()_.
+For LeanSMT, JavaSMT currently guarantees only non-concurrent usage per context/prover.
+Sequential handoff across threads is supported; simultaneous use is not.

 ⁵ Multiple contexts, but all operations on each context only from a single thread.
 ⁶ Multiple provers on one or more contexts, with each prover using its own thread.